BarryDigby/barrydigby.github.io/Week_1/Conda.md

 ***

-## Conda yaml file (#yaml)
+## Conda yml file {#yaml}

-We have seen how simple it is to install tools using `conda` by using the `conda install` command.
+We have seen how simple it is to install tools in `conda` by using the `conda install` command.
 However in reality we will want to install multiple tools at once for an analysis and create a clean environment for the tools.
 This can be simplified using a `.yml` file.

-As this tutorial covers quality control in sequencing reads, we will need a tool to trim and remove adapters in addition to the fastqc tools.
+As this tutorial covers quality control in sequencing reads, we will need a tool to trim and remove adapters in addition to fastqc tools.
 Below is an example of a `.yml` file to use for creating a quality control environment:

 ```
 name: QC